 Economic Importance for Humans: Positive

 King-of-Saxony birds-of-paradise have been hunted in the past for the striking occipital plumes sported by males, which were used in ladies’ hats in the late 1800’s into the 1930’s, when hunting of all birds-of-paradise was banned by both the United Kingdom and the Netherlands.
 There is currently little ecotourism in this area, but increased awareness of the existence of these birds may lead to more visits by humans in the future.
-(Diamond, 1986; Zoological Society of San Diego, 2008)
+(Diamond, 1986; "Bird of Paradise", 2008)

 Conservation Status

 King-of-Saxony birds-of-paradise are not considered a threatened species.
-Although they are found only in a small range, they are common in that range and most areas it inhabits are not in danger of being severely altered at this time.
-(International Union for Conservation of Nature and Natural Resources, 2007)
+Although they are found only in a small range, they are common in that range and most areas it inhabits are not in danger of being severely altered at this time. ("IUCN Red List", 2007)

 Other Comments